edamame-course/edamame-course.github.io/logistics.md

 ***

 ### Costs
 All lodging and meals must be pre-registered and pre-paid for before arrival.
-Please register by Tuesday, August 1, 2017.
-Registration and payment can be sumbitted [here](https://events.anr.msu.edu/event.cfm?eventID=0CECE7408AA44C2E).
 * $370/person/week - lodging and 16 meals
 * $226 workshop fee - includes $15 registration fee